 Vietnam experience - TranViet Cuong

-Regional Workshop in Africa - August 2011
+Regional workshop in Africa - 2011

 This workshop provided an introduction to the use of MCDA to prioritize SPS investments for market access, shared country experiences and discussed issues faced in using this methodology.

 STDF: A joint initiative in SPS capacity building and technical cooperation - Melvin Spreij

 Highlights from Recent STDF Thematic Work - Marlynne Hopper

 Overview of the use of economic analysis to set priorities for SPS capacity building - Spencer Henson